 Jokes About Teachers

 Looking for a quick one liner to get a laugh.
-Here are a few funnies.
+Here are a few funny jokes to tell your friends.

 - What did the French teacher say to the class?
 I don't know I couldn't understand her.